marcomass/GMQL-FederatedNS/README.md

 ## Groups
-The "Groups" section of the nameserver allows users to create groups of instances.
+The "Groups" section of the name server allows users to create groups of instances.
 Groups simplify the process of sharing a dataset with other members of the federation: as shown before, instead of defining the privacy of a dataset by sharing it with single instances, you may share it with a pre-defined group including multiple instances.

 ![gplist](https://github.com/DEIB-GECO/GMQL-FederatedNS/raw/master/screenshots/groups-list.png)